tophers/MixerBee/INSTALL.md

     * Click the **Open Settings** button.
     * Enter your Emby credentials and save.
 The page will reload.
     * Your settings are now permanently saved in the `./mixerbee_config/.env` file on your host machine.
+    * You will get an Init error on reload, restart the container and it will be fine #todo

 ---
 To upgrade to the latest version of MixerBee: